Keller Williams Redesign

 Competitive Analysis 2.0

-Following these changes, I conducted a deeper competitive analysis focused on both the search results page and the property details page of real estate websites.
+Following these changes, I conducted a deeper competitive analysis focused on the search results page and the property details page of real estate websites.

 My goal in conducting this analysis was to figure out how to make KW.com the most competitive real estate web product within the industry.